 HUMN 1200 Introduction to Film 3 cr.
+TM-H

-TM-H Study of film as an art form.
+Study of film as an art form.
 Includes a brief history on development of the cinema, viewing, and discussion of representative films and excerpts.
-Prerequisite: ENGL 1520 or ENGL 152H or ENGL 1530 or ENGL153H.
+Prerequisite: ENGL 1510 or ENGL151H.
 Co-Requisite: None.
 Day: On demand; Eve: On demand.
-Lecture: 3, Lab: 0. ◆
+Lecture: 3, Lab: 0. •